-Korea (Rep. of) questioned the fact that Japan, being a party to this issue, could put forward a proposal.
-However, after discussion it was agreed that proposals will be considered by the WG.
+Therefore, Anyhow, it was decided that all proposals can be considered by the WG.
 Japan was asked to provide the details of their proposal in order to be posted on the IHO web site.
 Korea (Rep. of) indicated that they were prepared to also make a proposal.
-After discussion, it was agreed that Korea would provide the details of their proposal to be posted on the IHO website.
+After discussion, it was agreed that Korea (Rep of) would provide the details of their proposal to be posted on the IHO website.